MFR6340/theenglishextension.org/open-world-1/unit-5: Weather Dynamics.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1036942730" rel="nofollow">Buy on Orell Füssli</a>

 ### Supplemental Activities
 Certainly one of the most exciting parts of a storm is watching lightening crack across the sky.
-Visit the  science center in Z
+Visit Technorama, the science center in Wintertur, Zurich, and see how lightening is formed.
+Performances are at 11.30 and 14.30.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDk4NjIzNjcsMTE3MDUyNjE5NSwxMz
+eyJoaXN0b3J5IjpbLTQ1MzAxNjU4OCwxMTcwNTI2MTk1LDEzND
-Q1NDM0MTI0LC0xMDA4MDAxMjQwLC03NDQyNTI1MTZdfQ==
+U0MzQxMjQsLTEwMDgwMDEyNDAsLTc0NDI1MjUxNl19
 -->